adorsys/keycloak-ssi-deployment/Readme.md

 Checkout this project.

-## Checkout, Build and Deploy keycloak
+## Checkout, Download, and Deploy Keycloak

 ### Prerequisites